dozeri83/mean_pos_def/README.md

 # Fréchet (Karcher) mean algorithm
 Python implementation of Fréchet mean algorithm on the space of Positive definite matrices

-Base on the algorithm that presented in the paper :
+Based on the algorithm that presented in the paper:
 "Computing the Karcher mean of symmetric positive definite matrices".
 Binni & Lannazzo 2013